People Power Party Holds First Party Meeting After Election...Proposes Urgent Parliamentary Probe into 'Election Commission Incident'

 All-Out Offensive on Election Commission Responsibility

-The People Power Party held its first party members' meeting following the June 3 local elections, strongly criticizing the shortage of ballot papers that occurred in parts of Seoul and Gyeonggi Province.
-The party proposed an urgent parliamentary investigation to the Democratic Party of Korea at the National Assembly level.
+The People Power Party held its first general assembly of lawmakers since the June 3 local elections, strongly criticizing the ballot paper shortage that occurred in certain areas of Seoul and Gyeonggi Province, and proposed an urgent parliamentary investigation to the Democratic Party of Korea.

-On June 4, the People Power Party convened an emergency meeting at the Special Committee on Budget and Accounts meeting room in the National Assembly, calling for a thorough investigation into allegations of election mismanagement by the National Election Commission and demanding that those responsible be held accountable.
-Lawmakers who attended the meeting held placards that read, "Thorough investigation into the shortage of ballot papers" and "Severe punishment for those responsible at the National Election Commission," chanting slogans.
+On June 4, the People Power Party convened an emergency general assembly at the Special Committee on Budget and Accounts meeting room in the National Assembly, calling for a full investigation into the Central Election Management Committee's alleged mismanagement of the election and for those responsible to be held accountable.
+Lawmakers in attendance held placards reading "Thorough investigation into ballot paper shortage" and "Severe punishment for Central Election Management Committee officials," and chanted slogans.

 Song Eon-seok, Floor Leader of the People Power Party, is speaking at a party meeting held at the National Assembly on the 4th.
 Photo by Yonhap News

-View original imageIn his opening remarks, Floor Leader Song Un-seok stated, "In 17 polling stations, including the Jamsil area of Songpa-gu in Seoul, as well as in Incheon and Hwaseong in Gyeonggi Province, there was a shortage of ballot papers, resulting in hundreds of voters being unable to cast their votes."
-He criticized the incident as "an unprecedented situation that never occurred even during the Liberal Party regime in the 1950s."
+View original imageDuring his opening remarks, Floor Leader Song Eon-seok stated, "In a total of 17 polling stations, including the Jamsil area of Songpa-gu in Seoul, as well as Incheon and Hwaseong in Gyeonggi Province, a shortage of ballot papers prevented hundreds of voters from casting their ballots.
+This is an unprecedented incident that did not even occur during the Liberal Party administration of the 1950s."

-He argued, "The shortage of ballot papers, which forced voters to wait for extended periods or give up voting altogether, constitutes a violation of the constitutional right to participate in government."
-He further pointed out, "Extending voting until 10 p.m., while exit polls were being announced and vote counting began in some areas, runs counter to the intent of the Public Official Election Act."
+He argued, "The ballot paper shortage that forced voters to wait for long periods or to forgo voting constitutes an infringement on the constitutional right to participate in politics.
+Furthermore, the extension of voting until 10 p.m., alongside the announcement of exit polls and partial ballot counting in some regions, is contrary to the intent of the Public Official Election Act."

-Regarding Representative Jang Dong-hyuk's absence from the meeting, Park explained, "It is understood to be due to health reasons caused by staying up all night in the process of responding to the situation, including a visit to the National Election Commission the previous day."
+Regarding the absence of party leader Jang Donghyuk from the assembly, he explained, "It is understood that he was unable to attend due to health reasons, as he stayed up all night responding to the situation, including visiting the election commission the previous day."

 Hot Picks Today

-On the election results, Park commented, "We do not believe that the People Power Party has won," but added, "We think the people have left behind at least a minimum mechanism to keep the arrogant government and ruling party in check."
+As for the election results, he commented, "We do not believe the People Power Party won the election."
+However, he added, "We believe the public has left at least a minimal mechanism to keep the arrogant government and ruling party in check."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.